sadafes/advice-generator-app/README.md

 - Flexbox
 - React
 - vite
+- tailwind css v4.1

 ### What I learned

-I didn't know anything about React or Wither before this project.
+I didn't know anything about React, vite or tailwind before this project.
 I think I did pretty well for a first attempt.
 I'm proud of myself.